M-Marcel/Arbitrum14DayWithMarcel-Greeting-dApp/README.md

-# Sample Hardhat Project
+# Arbitrum14DayWithMarcel Greeting dApp Hardhat Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+This project demonstrates day 2 of Arbitrum14DayWithMarcel campaign by building a Greeting dApp.

 Try running some of the following tasks: